 IPP Summer Student Fellowship Program: Undergraduate Research Experience at CERN & in Canada

 We are anticipating a completely in-person program this year, as similar to pre-covid as possible.
-Of course, we are keeping in mind the fact that the situation may change and will make adjustments as needed.
+Of course, we are keeping in mind the possibility that the situation may change and will make adjustments as needed.

 - Join active researchers at CERN in Geneva, Switzerland